Tag: disease resistance

 Category: Agriculture, SFYL Hot Topic, UF/IFAS

-Tags: Blackberries, Breeding, Consumers, Disease Resistance, Environmental Horticulture, Flavorful, Genome, Genome Assembly, Growers, Gulf Coast Research And Education Center, Plant Breeding, Thornless, Zhanao Deng
+Tags: Archive, Blackberries, Breeding, Consumers, Disease Resistance, Environmental Horticulture, Flavorful, Genome, Genome Assembly, Growers, Gulf Coast Research And Education Center, Plant Breeding, Thornless, Zhanao Deng

 Following Hurricane Milton, Florida growers show resilience in ensuring fresh Florida strawberries are available this season